-Denver Recycles, in partnership with MeTech Recycling, offers Denver residents an “E-cycle Coupon” for recycling televisions, monitors and other electronic items.
-The E-cycle coupon will allow Denver residents to drop off their televisions, monitors and other electronic items at Metech Recycling's facility at a significantly discounted rate.
-Denver residents may request an E-cycle coupon by completing the online form or by calling 311 (720-913-1311).
-Limit of one coupon per household, per calendar year.
+Denver Recycles offers Denver residents an "E-cycle Coupon" for recycling televisions, monitors, and other electronic items.
+The E-cycle coupon will allow Denver residents to drop off their televisions, monitors, and other electronic items at a significantly discounted rate.
+Denver residents may request an E-cycle coupon by completing the online form.
+Limit one coupon per household, per calendar year.

 Please be sure to safeguard your personal data by wiping your laptops, computers, and cellular phones before handing devices off for recycling or reuse.
 Generally, deleting all personal files and reinstalling your operating system to factory settings will be sufficient to complete this task.